 Vermont is famous for its craft beers, but hard cider is quickly becoming another favorite libation in the Green Mountain State.
 Some of the tastiest hard ciders around are made by Citizen Cider (316 Pine St., Suite 114; 802-497-1987; citizencider.com).
 Founded in 2011, Citizen Cider opened its Pine Street location in Burlington earlier this year, complete with a tasting bar, food menu, and plenty of seating.
 Hard ciders with names like The Full Nelson, Northern Spy, and The Dirty Mayor are sold on tap, by the bottle, or growler.
 (An apple a day, right?)

 Laptops in coffee shops are so passé.
-Earlier this year, August First Bakery & Café (149 South Champlain St.; 802-540-0060; augustfirstvt.com) received national attention for deciding to be a laptop- and tablet-free café — and business is booming.
+August First Bakery & Café (149 South Champlain St.; 802-540-0060; augustfirstvt.com) received national attention a few years ago for deciding to be a laptop- and tablet-free café — and business is booming.
 Located in a converted garage, August First is a local favorite for breakfast, lunch, and a good ol’ cup of coffee.
 For breakfast, try the egg, spinach, tomato, and cheese sandwich.
 At lunch, order the roasted sesame chicken bowl, complete with broccoli and sweet potatoes.
 No matter the meal, put your computer away and enjoy some delicious, hearty food.

 In search of a farm-to-table restaurant serving grass-fed burgers, tasty cuisine, and craft beer?
 Look no further than The Farmhouse Tap & Grill (160 Bank St.; 802-859-0888; farmhousetg.com).
 The restaurant, once a humble McDonald’s, uses ingredients from a wide range of Vermont farmers and food producers.
 Depending on the season, about two thirds of their food is grown, raised, and produced in Vermont.
 Year-round, the Farmhouse offers two dozen beers on tap from Vermont and around the world — and no McNuggets in sight.